 Despite the broader definition of token economics, it is ruled with simpler and less mathematically-based economic theories.

-Token economics mostly focuses upon token application, token supply, and token validation.
+Token economics mostly focuses on token application, token supply, and token validation.
 Token economics explains token usage and its behavior, not only while conducting a transaction but after its accomplishment.

 We can divide token economics into two branches: